ubidots/ubidots-arduino-wifi/README.rst

 .. code-block:: cpp

 /*
-      Wifi Ubidots serial Client
+ Analog Read example for Ubidots

-      This sketch connect to Ubidots (http://www.ubidots.com)
-      using an Arduino Wifi shield.
+ This sketch connects to Ubidots (http://www.ubidots.com) using an Arduino Wifi shield.

  This example is written for a network using WPA encryption.
 You only need your SSID and PASS.

-      This example has new library for Arduino WiFi Shield, for the 1.6 API version.
+ This example uses Ubidots official library for Arduino WiFi Shield, for the Ubidots API v1.6.

-      With the get_value fuction you can get the value of the variable, and with save_value you can post on Ubidots in real time.
+ With this example you can read an analog sensor with the arduino, and post it to the Ubidots platform with the function save_value

-      Circuit:
+ Components:
  * Arduino Wifi shield
-      * Serial Monitor of Arduino
+ * Serial Monitor in your Arduino IDE

  Created 9 Jun 2014
-      Modified 17 Jun 2014
+ Modified 9 Jun 2014
  by Mateo Vélez

  This code is in the public domain.

     */
    #include <WiFi.h>
    #include <Ubidots.h>
    char ssid[] = "Atom House Medellin";                                                 //your network SSID (name) char pass[] = "atommed2014";                                                         //your network password (use for WPA, or use as key for WEP)
-    String api = "5ca9b10038e49e0492c6794f9043f0918ddcbd26";                             //your API Key number String idvari = "53baaf3c76254244e1c8e408";                                          //the number of the Ubidots variable String ctext = ", \"context\":{\"color\":\"blue\",\"status\":\"active\"}}";
-    Ubidots ubiclient(api);                                                              //with that you call the api with the prefix ubiclient
+   String api = "5ca9b10038e49e0492c6794f9043f0918ddcbd26";                             //your API Key number String idvari = "53baaf3c76254244e1c8e408";                                          //the number of the Ubidots variable int sensorValue = 0;                                                                 //variable to store the value coming from the sensor int sensorPin = A0;                                                                  //select your analog pin Ubidots ubiclient(api);                                                              //call the api with the function ubiclient

    void setup()
    {
+      boolean response;
-       boolean response;                                                                 //you need boolean variable to save value from WifiCon fuction, (True, False) int status = WL_IDLE_STATUS;                                                      //we need to difine first a WL_IDLE_STATUS for the red
+      int status = WL_IDLE_STATUS;                                                      //we need to define first a WL_IDLE_STATUS for the network
       Serial.begin(9600);                                                               //9600 baud for serial transmision
-       response = ubiclient.WifiCon(ssid,pass,status,api);                               //this fuction is for connect to your wifi red
+      response = ubiclient.WifiCon(ssid, pass, status, api);                               //this function is to connect to your wifi network
-       Serial.println(response);                                                         //print in the Serial Monitor
+      Serial.println(response);                                                         //print response to the Serial Monitor
    }
    void loop()
    {

-      int incomingByte = 100;                                                            //this variable is for send or receive value in ubidots
-      String readvalue = "";
-       if (Serial.available()>0)
+          sensorValue = analogRead(sensorPin);
+          if (ubiclient.save_value(idvari, String(sensorValue)))                         //this function is to post to ubidots and return True or False depending on the connection status
           {
-        Serial.println("Enter 0 to get the data, or any number between 1 and 9 to post it to Ubidots");
-        incomingByte = Serial.read()-48;                                                 //how incomingByte is integer, you need change this value to ascii number then you need rest 48 if (incomingByte>0)
-        {
-           if (ubiclient.save_value(idvari,String(incomingByte),ctext))                  //this fucion is for post on ubidots, and return True or False depending on if the communication is right
-           {                                                                             //now ctext is optional
-             Serial.println("Ok");                                                       //print OK in the monitor when the value is changed in ubidots
-           }
-        }
-        if (incomingByte == 0)
-        {
-         readvalue = ubiclient.get_value(idvari);                                        //this fuction is for get value from ubidots
-         Serial.println(readvalue);                                                      //print the value in the serial monitor
-        }
+            Serial.println("The sensor value " + String(sensorValue) + " was sent to Ubidots");                //print the sensor value
           }

    }

 Please pay close attention to the format of ctext: